 - 2 leaves of kale

 Shredded cheese bags, while undoubtedly convenient, are loaded with chemicals to keep the cheese from clumping and molding as it naturally should.
 Because of this, it also prevents the cheese from melting the way it naturally should.
 If your health isn’t a reason enough to convince you to shred your own cheese, then perhaps this will- it saves you money.
 This could vary depending on where you live, however generally speaking blocks of cheese are cheaper than purchasing the equivalent, or less than amount of pre-shredded cheese.

 - Start by shredding your cheese; I use 1/2 cup cheddar and 1/2 cup mozzarella mixed together to make approximately 1 cup of cheese.

-- Warm up a frying pan to a low/medium heat and use some of your margarine or butter to oil the pan ensuring the entire pan (or close to it) has been coated.
+- Warm up a frying pan to a low/medium heat and use some of your margarine or butter to oil the pan, ensuring the entire pan (or close to it) has been coated.

-- Place the buttered side face down on the frying pan, and sprinkle the sandwich with most of the cheese evenly distributing it, hiding any bare bread spots.
+- After you’ve placed the buttered side face down on the frying pan, sprinkle the sandwich with most of the cheese and evenly distributing it, hiding any bare bread spots.

 - Spread your kale pieces on top of the cheese then cover the layer of kale with the remainder of your cheese – the reason I do this instead of adding all the cheese immediately at once is it helps keep the kale actually in the sandwich and help prevents it from becoming a hot, gooey mess.

 Watch for the bottom layer of cheese to melt as your first indicator.
 I personally found it is better to start on a low/medium heat (4-5 on the burner).
 After about 2-3 minutes of sitting on the low/medium heat, I then increase to a medium heat and let it sit for another minute or two before flipping.
 Try to check the cheese and see if it looks melted prior to flipping.

 When flipping, make sure to do it in one quick swift motion and lean the pan inwards towards the sandwich.
 If you flip it too soon before the cheese has melted, your sandwich will fall apart mid-flip and you won’t like what you’re left with.
 Happens to my impatient self all too often!